 I’ve tried the typical “carpal tunnel” braces but I found that the angle they hold my wrist at just makes things worse.
 These compression braces with adjustable tightness work much better for me.

 Car seats are usually uncomfortable for me.
 I found these gel seat cushions that work well.
-I pair them with the adjustable lumbar support in our truck’s seats, and sometimes I use the seat heater if I’m really hurting.
+I pair them with the adjustable lumbar support in our car's seats.

 We have two ice packs that we always keep in the freezer.
 I also have two heating pads that I use all the time.
 One is long enough so I can use it on my spine from my lower back to neck all at once.
 It also has an auto shut-off after 2 hours.